imamar9/JS/README.md

 # JS
-A code repo for javascript
+A code repo for JavaScript